Decent Homes Standard 2026: Landlord Rules & 2035 Deadline

 1. Inspect your property honestly.
 Walk through it looking at it from an enforcement perspective.
 Is there any visible damp or mould?
 Are there draughty single-glazed windows without any secondary glazing?
 Is the heating system functional and maintained?

 2. Fix Category 1 hazards now.
-If you know there is a problem — a damp wall, a broken boiler, an overloaded fuse board — fix it before May 2026.
-Enforcement will be keener after the standard formally applies.
+If you know there is a problem, a damp wall, a broken boiler, an overloaded fuse board, fix it immediately.
+Even before the Decent Homes Standard applies in 2035, Category 1 hazards are already enforceable under the HHSRS and councils act on them today.

 3. Get your EICR done if overdue.
 If your electrical report is more than 5 years old or if it has outstanding defects, this is the priority.
 An electrical hazard is one of the most serious Category 1 items.